zephyrproject-rtos/zephyr/doc/collaboration/documentation/rest.rst

 Restructured Text Guidelines
 ############################

-The |project| uses Sphinx and Restructured Text as authoring tools for documentation.
+The Zephyr Project uses Sphinx and Restructured Text as authoring tools for documentation.
 Here you can find the preferred methods for using :abbr:`ReST (Restructured Text)` markup on your documents.
 Please refer to the `Sphinx documentation`_ for the complete list of available markup.